Iran hits Kuwaiti oil refinery and explosions boom over Tehran from Israeli attack

-DUBAI: A Kuwaiti oil refinery came under attack early Friday from Iranian drones and sirens sounded in Israel warning of incoming fire, while explosions boomed over Tehran as Israel hit Iran as the country marked the Persian New Year.
+DUBAI: A Kuwaiti oil refinery came under Iranian drone attack early Friday and sirens in Israel warned of incoming fire, while explosions boomed over Tehran from Israeli strikes as the country marked the Persian New Year.

-As the war that has rocked the global economy neared the end of its third week, Iran showed no signs of letting up on its attacks on Gulf region energy structure as Kuwait said drone strikes at its Mina Al-Ahmadi oil refinery sparked a fire and crews were working to control the blaze.
+The war that has rocked the global economy neared the end of its third wee k with Iran showing no signs of letting up on its attacks on Gulf region energy structure.
+Kuwait said two waves of drone strikes at its Mina Al-Ahmadi oil refinery sparked a fire and crews were working to control the blaze.

 The refinery, which can process some 730,000 barrels of oil per day, was already damaged Thursday in another Iranian attack.
 It is one of three oil refineries in Kuwait, a tiny, oil-rich nation on the Persian Gulf.